cedrickchee/kaggle-facial-detection/README.md

 | Team Member   | Private Score        | Public Score         | Best Model |
 | ------------- | -------------------- | -------------------- | ---------- |
 | Cedric        | 1.96686 (26th place) | 2.15043 (16th place) | #3         |

+We think that there is a lot of room for improving our leaderboard score as we are still trying out new ideas and developing new techniques from it for our fourth and final model.